Skip to main content

 Microbiome

 The main goal of this area of research is to “characterize key microbes that can play a beneficial function in enhancing resistance against environmental stress in a specific ecosystem (aquatic and terrestrial).”
+We try to understand important questions like:

 • What are microbial symbionts in the microbiome of keystone halophytes and extremophiles?